Byzantine army: The Themata

 The themata (Gr. θέματα) were administrative divisions of the empire in which a general (Gr. στρατηγός, strategos) exercised both civilian and military jurisdiction and a Judge (Κριτής του Θέματος, Krites tou thematos) held the judicial power.
 The name is peculiar; Treadgold's closest guess is that thema was being used to denote "emplacements".
 Modern historians agree that the designations of the first themes came from the field armies that were stationed in Asia Minor.

-The themata were organized as a response to the enormous military and territorial losses suffered during the conquests of the Muslim Rashidun Caliphate - Syria in 637, Armenia and Egypt in 639, North Africa in 652 and Cyprus in 654.
+The themata were organized as a response to the enormous military and territorial losses suffered during the conquests of the Muslim Rashidun Caliphate – Syria in 637, Armenia and Egypt in 639, North Africa in 652 and Cyprus in 654.
 Treadgold cites estimates that indicate the empire's population dropped from 19.5 million in 560 to 10.5 million in 641.
 At the same time the size of armed forces plunged from 379,300 men to 129,000.

 By 662, the empire had lost more than half its territory in 30 years, and the first mentions occur in surviving records of themata under the command of generals, or strategi, that are the remnants of the former mobile armies now stationed in set districts.
 At some later time, when payment in cash had become difficult, the soldiers were given land grants within their districts for their support.

-The dates of this process are uncertain, but Treadgold points to 659-662 as the most likely time-frame, as this is the period when the Emperor Constans II made a truce with the Arabs that gave the army time to regroup, the government ran out of money to pay the troops, and the empire's enormous losses of territory stopped.
-The themata so formed provided a bulwark against Arab invasions and raids that lasted until the late 11th century.
+The dates of this process are uncertain, but Treadgold points to 659–662 as the most likely time-frame, as this is the period when the Emperor Constans II made a truce with the Arabs that gave the army time to regroup, the government ran out of money to pay the troops, and the empire's enormous losses of territory stopped.
+The themata provided a bulwark against Arab invasions and raids that lasted until the late 11th century.
 Themata were also formed in the west, as a response to the Serb and Bulgar incursions that drove the empire's frontier from the Danube River south to Thrace and the Peloponnese.

 The five original themata were all in Asia Minor and originated from the earlier mobile field armies.
 They were: